Trump rally shooting raises concerns of political violence. Here's a look at past attacks on U.S. presidents and candidates.

 Past direct attacks against presidents and candidates

-A 2008 report compiled by the Congressional Research Service detailed 15 direct assaults against presidents, presidents-elect and candidates, with five resulting in death.
+Reports compiled by the Congressional Research Service detailed 18 direct assaults against presidents, presidents-elect and candidates, with five resulting in death.

 At least seven of the past nine presidents have been targets of assaults, attacks or assassination attempts.
 The Congressional Research Service report says presidents who survived attacks include Gerald Ford (twice in 1975), Ronald Reagan (a near-fatal shooting in 1981), Bill Clinton (when the White House was fired upon in 1994) and George W. Bush (when an attacker threw a grenade that did not explode towards him and the president of Georgia during an event in Tbilisi in 2005).
 The latest Congressional Research Service report, citing Secret Service as source, also says that there have been attempts on former President Barack Obama, Trump and President Biden.